What is the Definition of Stock Market

-It is usually known as secondary market which enable its user to buy stocks.
+It is usually known as a secondary market that enables its user to buy stocks.
 As compared to primary markets which enable corporations to raise capital by issuing shares of common stock or bonds.
-The different types of primary market transactions that a corporation can engage in include public issue, rights issue, and private placement.
+The different types of primary market transactions that a corporation can engage in include public issues, rights issues, and private placement.

 How stock price is determined

-Stock price is the price which is automatically determined by supply and demand forces in the market for the share of a listed company.
+The stock price is the price that is automatically determined by supply and demand forces in the market for the share of a listed company.
 This share price is a direct reflection of the value of the listed company.
-It means how much public is willing to pay for a share in that company.
-Stock price is subject to rise and fall on the basis of different factors including global landscape, company related factors, investor sentiment, interest rates, politics, current events, natural calamities, and exchange rates.
+It means how much the public is willing to pay for a share in that company.
+Stock price is subject to rise and fall on the basis of different factors including global landscape, company-related factors, investor sentiment, interest rates, politics, current events, natural calamities, and exchange rates.
 Berkshire Hathaway Inc. (BRK.A) is a stock with highest price on U.S. stock exchanges.
 It’s stock price is $348.
 Company’s value and share price must be analyzed using fundamentals before you make your decision “What stock to buy today“.

 Therefore, you must prepare some investment strategies as these strategies help investors chose where and how to invest as per their expected return, risk appetite, corpus amount, long-term, short-term holdings, retirement age, choice of industry, etc. You have to make decision between investing in stocks or go for exchange-traded fund (ETF).
 Individual stocks can be rewarding, but they can present some downside risk for your portfolio, too.